-The Graco ProMix 2KS is an electronic two-component paint proportioner.
-It can blend most two-component solvent and waterborne epoxy, polyurethane, and acid-catalyzed paints.
+The Graco ProMix 3KS Kit adapts a ProMix 2KS system to be an electronic 3-component paint proportioner.
+It can blend most 3-component solvent and waterborne epoxy, polyurethane, and acid-catalyzed paints.
 It is not for use with "quick-setting" paints (those with a potlife of less than 15 minutes).

-- Can proportion at ratios from 0.1:1 to 50:1 in 0.1 increments with the wall mount fluid station. - Has user selectable ratio assurance and can maintain up to +/-1% accuracy, depending on materials and operating conditions. - Models are available to operate air spray or air-assisted systems with a capacity of up to 3800 cc/min. - Color change options are available for low pressure (300 psi [2.1 MPa, 21 bar]) air spray and high pressure (3000 psi [21 MPa, 210 bar]) systems with up to 30 color change valves and up to 4 catalyst change valves.
+- Can proportion at ratios from 0.1:1 to 50:1 in 0.1 increments with the wall mount fluid station. - Has user selectable ratio assurance and can maintain up to +/-1% accuracy, depending on materials and operating conditions. - Models are available to operate air spray or air-assisted systems with a capacity of up to 3800 cc/min. - Color change options are available for low pressure (300 psi [2.1 MPa, 21 bar]) air spray and high pressure (3000 psi [21 MPa, 210 bar]) systems with up to 25 color change valves and up to 4 catalyst and 4 component C change valves.

-NOTE: Optional accessories are available for in field installation to achieve 30 colors.
+NOTE: Optional accessories are available for in field installation to achieve 25 colors or for component C change.